Exporting Contacts (CSV) #

 - Check if filters are too restrictive

-- Verify contacts exist matching criteria
+- Verify contacts exist matching the criteria

-- Try “Export all contacts” option
+- Try the “Export all contacts” option

 - Check if you have permission to view contacts